On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 It's funny how certain people denounce Tolkien's work as racist when there is so much within ME to

 admire and praise.
-Indeed whole books have been written examining the values and virtues held and expressed by the various heroes of this great saga, and the authors/researchers heap much deserving
+Indeed whole books have been written examining the values and virtues held and expressed by the various heroes of this great saga, and the authors/researchers heap much deserving praise on Tolkien for creating a world were such old heroic expressions can be enacted, values honored,

 home-lands defended, tyrants overthrown, the virtuous praised and the beauty of the Good (both